Do You Need a Box Spring?

 If You Own A Modern Mattress

-Modern-day mattresses can be pretty advanced, with memory foam beds and adjustable bases becoming increasingly popular.
-However, these high-tech sleep solutions lack traditional beds' solid inner structures.
+Modern-day mattresses can be pretty advanced, with latex mattresses, memory foam beds, and adjustable bases becoming increasingly popular.
+For all of their advanced mattress features, these high-tech sleep solutions lack traditional beds' solid inner structures.
 This makes partnering them with box springs a terrible idea since the coils can wreck the soft surface and void most mattress warranties.

-If you'd like some extra height, check out a few modern bed frames or box spring alternatives.
+If you'd like some extra height, check out a few modern bed frames or box spring alternatives like bed slats.
+Read our handy guide to the pros and cons of bed slats versus box springs for tips and advice on choosing a good box spring alternative.

 If You Prefer More Modern Bed Frames

 Given that there are so many types of foundations on the market, you shouldn’t feel pressured to fit a box spring into your sleep zone.
-If you prefer the flexibility of an adjustable bed frame or the look of wood pallets, then you may want to skip box springs altogether.
-For hybrid mattresses, look at adjustable bases and other state-of-the-art bed frames.
+If you prefer the flexibility of an adjustable bed frame or the style of wood pallets, then you may want to skip box springs altogether.
+For hybrid mattresses, look at adjustable bases and other state-of-the-art bed frames for a budget-friendly choice that fits your preferred way of sleeping.

 If You Like Sleeping Directly On The Floor

 If you’re the kind of person that prefers sleeping with their mattress directly on the ground, that’s totally fine.
-There are no hard and fast rules when it comes to furnishing your bedroom, and box springs or bed frames aren’t a necessity if they’re not wanted.
+There are no hard and fast rules when it comes to your bedroom furniture, and box springs or bed frames aren’t a necessity if they’re not wanted.
 However, we recommend investing in a mattress protector if you’re going to sleep on the floor.

 Box Spring vs Foundation vs Platform: What's The Difference?